zeekus/textfiles/pschism_build_document_with_spack.md

 ### Step 1: *Hardware Checks*
 ---------------------------
-- After building your HPC cluster, verify the hardware on both the compute nodes and the head nodes are the same.
+- After building your HPC cluster, ensure hardware consistency between the compute nodes and head nodes.
+Spack automatically applies CFLAGS based on the node's hardware during installation.
+Mismatched hardware may lead to software stack issues, posing challenges for later debugging.
-  Normally, spack will automatically apply cflags for the hardware it sees on the node running the spack install.
-  If the hardware is not the same, it is possible the software stack you have installed may not work right.
-  This is difficult and time consuming to debug later.

 - Do a cat /proc/cpuinfo on controller/compute node.
    ```